All Templates

 Multiple Choice

-Which methods do you use to test for prompt injection weaknesses?
+Which types of tools or platforms does your team use to mitigate prompt injection risks?
 Select all that apply.

 Q14